awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_remove.md

 ## Leaving an organization as a member account<a name="orgs_manage_accounts_leave-as-member"></a>

 When signed in to a member account, you can remove that one account from its organization\.
 To do this, complete the following procedure\.
 The management account can't leave the organization using this technique\.
 To remove the management account, you must [delete the organization]()\.

+The account that you want to remove must not be a delegated administrator account for any AWS service enabled for your organization\.
+If the account is a delegated administrator, you must first change the delegated administrator account to another account that is remaining in the organization\.
+For more information about how to disable or change the delegated administrator account for an AWS service, see the documentation for that service

 **Important**
 If you leave an organization, you are no longer covered by organization agreements that were accepted on your behalf by the management account of the organization\.
 You can view a list of these organization agreements in [AWS Artifact Organization Agreements](http://console.aws.amazon.com/artifact/home?#!/agreements?tab=organizationAgreements)\.
 Before leaving the organization, you should determine \(with the assistance of your legal, privacy, or compliance teams where appropriate\) whether it is necessary for you to have new agreement\(s\) in place\.